agapasieka/Google-Kubernetes-Engine/deploy_jobs_on_gke/README.md

 A **CronJob** is like a Job, but it runs at specific times or intervals (similar to setting an alarm).
 For example, you can use a CronJob to perform regular tasks like backups, cleaning up old files, or generating reports.
 It uses Job objects to do the actual work b

-Perform steps in cloud shell or terminal of your choice.
+Perform below steps in cloud shell or terminal of your choice.

 <!-- Task1 -->
 ## Set the environment variable for the zone and cluster name